 - Ensure disruptive students stay on task

-- Give students some free, let them choose their seats
+- Give students some freedom, let them choose their seats

 - Provide incentives for good work on assignments